hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 in your `f` above change `probe data/aa` to `probe data/1/aa`

-[10:15:47](#1669284947588iybJs:gitter.im) <hiiamboris (NOT THIS ONE)>: when you really understand why it works, you will realize you've no idea what you were doing í ½í¸‰
+[10:15:47](#1669284947588iybJs:gitter.im) <hiiamboris (NOT THIS ONE)>: when you really understand why it works, you will realize you've no idea what you were doing ğŸ˜‰

 [10:16:43](#1669285003589RAxJi:gitter.im) <hiiamboris (NOT THIS ONE)>:
 * when you really understand why it works, you will realize you've had no idea what you were doing ;)